hosang/thewolf/README.md

    1. Trello: get you [key and token](https://trello.com/app-key); get the key of the board you want to use by visiting it, adding .json to the end of the URL and look it up in the "id" field
    1. [Google](https://console.developers.google.com/project/_/apiui/apis/library): Generate an API key and a client ID, you can specify localhost as the requesting hostname if you want.
 You should add the following APIs to the project: Calendar API, Maps Geolocation API, Maps JavaScript API
    1. Database information: In the `Deploy` class set `DATABASE_URI` to something like `mysql://thewolf:somepassword@localhost/thewolf` (according to what you have created in the previous section).
+1. Prepare the wlan scanning script, will use sudo: `make`

 #### Python